These design principles provide some simple heuristics about how you should plan and assess your Android Wear app design.

 Don’t be a constant shoulder tapper

 A watch constantly touches the user’s skin.
-Being this intimate, you want to buzz the watch fewer times than you’re used to on the phone.
+Being this intimate, you want to vibrate the watch fewer times than you might on a phone.